kalymos/PSNee_V8/README.md

 ## Features
 - Remove Disk Region Protection
 - Patch BIOS additional region features
+- A specific library for card support, to solve the fuse setting problem
 - The mode does not take care of changing PAL <-> NTSC video output

 ## Supported Playstation 1